Tax lessons from professional athletes

 Fortunately for me, those two areas intersect a lot.

-Take the piece I put together on what we regular folks can learn from professional athletes' tax troubles.
+Take the piece I put together on what we regular folks can learn from professional athletes' tax troubles PDF.

 Tax missteps by athletes and others: Like many of us much less physically talented folks, star athletes make tax errors, get bad professional tax advice, get involved with or are victims of tax fraud and have hassles not only with the Internal Revenue Service, but state tax departments, too.